Compact and aligned text (CAT) Client

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.

-• v – Verbose mode.
-Display column headers.
+• v – Enables verbose mode, which displays column headers.
 Default is false.

 • thread_pool_patterns